Frequently Asked Questions

 Are you still making SHOWS?

-I have not made a show for a number of years.
-At the moment I prefer collaborating or workshopping with other theatre makers and artists.
-I find sharing the skills that I do have with others very rewarding.
+I have not made a show for a few years.
+At the moment I find it very rewarding to be able to share some of the skills that I do have with other creatives through collaborations, mentoring or workshopping.